 We saw an example of this statute in action against Osama bin Laden's former driver, Salim Ahmed Hamdan.
 Named as an "illegal enemy combatant," he was charged and convicted in 2008 of "providing material support" to al Qaeda.
 He was sentenced to five and a half years in a military prison, but his conviction was later overturned and he was cleared of all charges.

 Terrorism is a hot-button word in the world today.
 Whether the accused is a homegrown terrorist or a person born outside of the United States, any person accused of acts that can be conceived of as supporting terrorism are taken seriously by the government.
-If you're being accused of supporting terrorism or any other crime for that matter, you should contact a skilled criminal defense attorney as soon as possible to discuss your situation and received personalized legal advice.
+If you're being accused of supporting terrorism or any other crime for that matter, you should contact a skilled criminal defense attorney as soon as possible to discuss your situation and receive personalized legal advice.